Breaking Down NFPA 1582 Requirements - Worksite Medical®

 Arm Strength

-This test is also measured with the Jackson Strength Evaluation System, and its performed during a specific curling exercise.
-The participant holds a bar in his/her hands, and bend his/her arms at a 90-degree angle.
-That person then must curl the bar for up to three seconds.
+This test is also measured with the Jackson Strength Evaluation System, and performed during a specific curling exercise.
+The participant holds a bar in his/her hands, and bends his/her arms at a 90-degree angle.
+That person must then curl the bar for up to three seconds.
 This is measured three times repeatedly.

 Muscular Endurance